nao7sep/Resources/Documents/Coding Guidelines/Coding Guidelines.md

 Do not create static classes that contain static properties which are updated through static methods.
 Such cases should instead utilize static properties that only get instances of other classes.

-When creating collection properties, appropriately use interfaces and regular classes.
-In model classes, properties that are nullable and have getters/setters are suitable.
-In regular classes, including them as non-nullable properties with getters and private setters, which are more functional or performant, is advisable.
-Here, "model classes" refer to those that undergo conversion to/from JSON or data mapping with other instances.
+When creating properties for a collection, it is important to appropriately choose between interfaces and regular classes.
+Within model classes, properties of interfaces that are nullable and have get/set are suitable.
+In regular classes, including properties as non-nullable and with get/private-set of regular classes, which are more functional and performant, is good.
+Here, "model classes" refer to those that undergo conversion with JSON or data mapping with other instances.

 Do not give excessive customization to the code.
 For example, it's fine to fall back to Environment.NewLine for line breaks and Encoding.UTF8 for encoding.
 Designing to allow specifying alternatives or automatically switching based on the environment is costly both to implement and to use.